 Does not have a hot plate

 You can make up to 40 ounces of coffee at once, and the entire process takes about seven minutes from start to finish.
-Made of die-cast aluminum with hardwood trim, it's a well-built machine that delivers extravagant pour-over coffee in minutes and looks fantastic sitting on the countertop.
-If you don't mind a less "design-forward" version, Ratio Coffee also makes the Ratio Six, a smaller, streamlined version that uses the same bloom, brew, and ready phases; is housed in stainless steel; and includes a thermal carafe.
+Made of stainless steel, it's a well-built machine that delivers extravagant pour-over coffee in minutes and looks fantastic sitting on the countertop.

 Is your cup of coffee too weak?
 It may be a sign that the water is flowing through the grounds too quickly to extract properly, so you should try a finer grind, says Desiree Rose, the beverage director at Stouthaus Coffee.
 If your coffee is too strong, this could be from the grind being too fine.
 You can fix this by adjusting to a coarser grind.